 Louis Sullivan (and his office staff) designed a number of single-family residences.
 Those that date from the Adler & Sullivan years (pre-1895) are interesting for their spatial qualities, their modularity and interpenetrations.
-I hadn’t known very much about these until the publication of The Complete Works of Adler & Sullivan, a book that went out of print almost immediately (they must have printed an incredibly short run) and it now retails for $450 of you can find a copy in the OP market.
-Many of those early houses were for Dankmar Adler’s relatives and friends–names like Adler, Kohn, Felsenthal.
-All of those houses are long since gone to kindling, but happily many were photographed and a handful were even measured by architectural photographer Richard Nickel.
+I hadn’t known very much about these until the publication of The Complete Works of Adler & Sullivan, a book that went out of print almost immediately (they must have printed an incredibly short run, as it now retails for $450 or you can find a copy in the OP market).
+Many of those early houses were for Dankmar Adler’s relatives and friends — names like Adler, Kohn, Felsenthal.
+All of those houses are long since gone to rubble and kindling, but happily many were photographed and a handful were even measured by architectural photographer Richard Nickel.

-The later houses, those that interest me for similar qualities but are more applicable to the Agincourt library project, are roughly contemporary with Sullivan’s smalltown banks of 1908-1919 and are similar in scale to Carnegie libraries of those same years.
+The later houses, those that interest me for qualities more applicable to the Agincourt library project, are roughly contemporary with Sullivan’s small-town banks of 1908-1919 and are similar in scale to Carnegie libraries of those same years.
 Since you may not be familiar with them, let me post a few photos here, both as information and as sources for Agincourt.

 The Henry Babson house stood in Riverside, Illinois and is an almost exact contemporary of Wright’s Avery Coonley house, a near neighbor in the same Chicago suburb.
 The Babson house is sadly gone, doubly frustrating since it stood while I was in high school.
 I could have seen it!